 These earbuds have mediocre leakage performance.
 Due to their more open fit, they leak more audio than in-ear headphones.
 The escaping audio occurs mostly in the low to mid-treble range, resulting in a fairly thin and sharp noise that may be heard by people around you, even in a moderately busy environment.

-The Samsung Galaxy Live have integrated mics in each bud.
+The Samsung Buds Live have integrated mics in each bud.

 The integrated mics deliver disappointing recording quality.
 While your voice should sound bright and airy, it may also be perceived as thin, muffled, and distorted.

 The microphones' noise handling capability is sub-par.
 People on the other end of the line may have trouble understanding you if you're calling from an especially noisy environment.